GoogleCloudPlatform/anthos-ai/training/README.md

 The setting of TF_CONFIG environment variable can be a manual process if done outside Kubeflow, and this is the part which [TFJob Controller](https://github.com/kubeflow/tf-operator/blob/master/tf_job_design_doc.md#controller) automatically manages.

 Anthos Bare Metal already provides access to k8s cluster and GPUs.
-The next steps will show how to install Kubeflow (TFJob) on ABM using `juju` and then `MNIST` training.
+The next steps will show how to install Kubeflow (TFJob) on ABM using [Juju](https://juju.is/) followed by MNIST training.
 Juju is an Open Source Charmed Operator Framework, composed of a Charmed Operator Lifecycle Manager and the Charmed Operator SDK.
 It simplifies how you configure, scale and operate todays’ complex software.
 Juju deploys everywhere: to public or private clouds.
 [Charmed Kubeflow](https://charmed-kubeflow.io/) is the full set of K8s operators to deliver applications and services that make up the latest version of Kubeflow.
 Perform the steps below to get started:

 * Install the Juju client